 Contact the ditch company or the owner of the ditch.
 According to Colorado law, the owner or person in control of any canal or ditch used for irrigation is responsible for maintaining the ditch or canal.

-The ditch or canal must be able to receive water by April 1 of each year, so far as reasonably possible.
+The ditch or canal must be able to receive water by April 1 of each year, as far as reasonably possible.
 All necessary outlets must be in good repair.
-The ditch owners must also maintain the embankments of the ditch in a manner that prevents flooding or damage to the property of others.
+The ditch owners must also maintain the ditch’s barriers to prevent flooding or damage to the property of others.

 A number of additional regulations regarding ditches, headgates, and measuring flumes exist.
-For more information, contact the Office of the State Engineer or your Division Engineer.
+Contact the Office of the State Engineer or your Division Engineer for more information.